dbpedia/databus/docs/quickstart-examples.md

 # Quickstart Examples

-Some examples to copy and adapt.
-Example SPARQL queries.
+This site describes the minimal required metadata for publishing a dataset (metadata) on the Databus and a few SPARQL queries for the first retrieving it.
+You can generate your own example inputs by using the publish wizard available at `${DATABUS_BASE_URL}/app/publish-wizard`.

 ## Dataset Version Example

 ### Minimal Example in JSON-LD

+> **Note**
-For a minimal submission the Databus requires only a few triples, while the rest is inferred:
+> For a minimal submission to `${DATABUS_BASE_URL}/api/publish` the Databus requires only a few triples, while the rest is inferred.

 ```json
 {